marchete/RN_Explorer/oldcode/readme.md

 This was the original code I used to solve levels 800 to 1000.
-There were many iterations before version.
+There were many iterations before this final version.
 "NS_Strings_v16d_6.cpp" is the 16th version and "d" revision of Number Shift "Strings" branch.
 Yes, I had a loooot of different iterations of the code.

 The cleaned code "RN_ExploDiv_7.cpp" should perform similarly to this code, and it has some additional bugfixes.
 On tests with level 1000 and level 200 to 600 it performed well.